iobroker-community-adapters/ioBroker.systeminfo/README.md

 -   (mcm1957) changed: Testing has been changed to support node 16, 18 and 20
 -   (mcm1957) changed: Dependencies have been updated
+-   (mcm1957) changed: Code has been adapted to meet js-controller 5.x requirements

 ### 0.3.0